kelvin13/fandometric/readme.md

 xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx
 ```

-## Getting your OAuth keys
+### Getting your OAuth keys
 If you have never used the [tumblr API](https://www.tumblr.com/docs/en/api/v2#auth), you will have to [register this application](https://www.tumblr.com/oauth/apps) with tumblr.
 That sounds more difficult than it is.

-Simply go to the (https://www.tumblr.com/oauth/apps)[registration page] enter the required info:
+Simply go to the [registration page](https://www.tumblr.com/oauth/apps) enter the required info:

 | field | value |
 | --- | --- |